Updated April 2014

-A. The county has completed construction on 25 parks and 26 sports fields since the Greater Clark Parks District levy was approved by voters in 2005.
-The county will proceed with construction of Chinook Neighborhood Park and Dogwood Neighborhood Park in 2014, but development plans for eight remaining parks and 15 sports fields remain on hold until funding is available.
+A. The county has completed construction on 27 parks and 26 sports fields since the Greater Clark Parks District levy was approved by voters in 2005.
+Development of the eight remaining parks and 15 sports fields will remain on hold until funding is available.

 Q. What is the status of the trails portion of the program?

 A. Volunteer trail building may move forward in established trail corridors if resources are available.
 Staff will assess the trail corridors for potential trail building opportunities.

 Q. What is the outlook for sports fields?